 Transfer to the Hluhluwe-Umfolozi Game Reserve, the oldest game reserve in South Africa, for an afternoon game drive.
 This is where the white rhino was saved from extinction.
 Return to the hotel in the late afternoon and enjoy dinner.
 (BD)

 Day 7 - Durban

-Continue the journey along the Elephant Coast to the iSimangaliso Wetland Park – a UNESCO World Heritage Site.
-At St Lucia, embark on a boat trip to view crocodiles, hippo and numerous bird species, including the elusive African Kingfisher Eagle, in their natural habitat.
+Continue the journey along the Elephant Coast to the iSimangaliso Wetland Park – a UNESCO World Heritage site.
+Embark on a estuarine boat trip.
 Today’s journey finishes in Durban.
 (B)

 Behind the tree-lined street, one steps into the quiet sophistication of The Benjamin Boutique Hotel.
 This is one of Durban’s historic buildings which has been transformed into a hotel, yet retains the charm of yesteryear.
 Florida Road is home to approximately 30 restaurants offering a wide range of cuisines and also boasts a bustling night life.
 The 43 double rooms are all air-conditioned with en-suite bathrooms and have satellite TV and Wi-Fi.

 Depending on your departure time of your flight, embark on a brief City Tour before flying to Port Elizabeth (flight cost not included).
 On arrival at Port Elizabeth Airport, you will be met and transferred to your hotel.
 (B)